cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 * Definite length maps and arrays not closed with enough items: 81, 81 81 81 81 81 81 81 81 81, 82 00, a1, a2 01 02, a1 00, a2 00 00 00
 * Tag number not followed by tag content: c0
-* Indefinite length strings not closed by a break stop code: 5f 41 00, 7f 61 00
+* Indefinite length strings not closed by a "break" stop code: 5f 41 00, 7f 61 00
-* Indefinite length maps and arrays not closed by a break stop code:
+* Indefinite length maps and arrays not closed by a "break" stop code:
   9f, 9f 01 02, bf, bf 01 02 01 02, 81 9f, 9f 80 00, 9f 9f 9f 9f 9f ff
   ff ff ff, 9f 81 9f 81 9f 9f ff ff ff